Artificial disc replacement

 Artificial disc replacement (ADR) was first reviewed by the HTA program in 2008.

-- In 2016, a review of ADR medical literature determined evidence published since the 2008 assessment was likely to change the original coverage determination..
+- In 2016, an update literature search of ADR was conducted to determine if newly available evidence published since the 2008 assessment could change the original coverage determination.

-- In 2017 a re-review of artificial disc replacement was conducted.
+- A re-review of artificial disc replacement was conducted in 2017.

 Artificial disc replacement was selected for re-review based on new literature identified which may invalidate aspects of the previous report.
 This report addresses issues of efficacy, safety and cost and compares ADR (cervical and lumbar) to current alternative treatments including fusion and non-surgical treatment.